CallMeSwarley/BachelorThesis/README.md

-# Code for my Bachelor's Thesis:
+# Code for my Bachelor's Thesis

 **"Communication Interfaces for Distributed Augmented Reality Applications in Industrial Contexts"**